RTMAAI/CO600-Musical-Analysis/README.md

 ### Example implementation

-Please see the file example_implementation.py for an example implementation using the libaries API.
+Please see the file example_implementation.py for an example implementation using the libraries API.

 ### Debugger